MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 And there you have it.
-You’ve found the regression model with the highest Bayes factor (i.e., `myGrump ~ mySleep`), and you know that the evidence for that model over the next best alternative (i.e., `myGrump ~ mySleep + day`) is about 16:1.
+Youâ€™ve found the regression model with the highest Bayes factor (i.e., `myGrump ~ mySleep`), and you know that the evidence for that model over the next best alternative (i.e., `myGrump ~ mySleep + day`) is about 16:1.

-Okay, let’s say you’ve settled on a specific regression model.
+Okay, letâ€™s say youâ€™ve settled on a specific regression model.
 What Bayes factors should you report?
-In this example, I’m going to pretend that you decided that `myGrump ~ mySleep + babySleep` is the model you think is best.
-Sometimes it’s sensible to do this, even when it’s not the one with the highest Bayes factor.
+In this example, Iâ€™m going to pretend that you decided that `myGrump ~ mySleep + babySleep` is the model you think is best.
+Sometimes itâ€™s sensible to do this, even when itâ€™s not the one with the highest Bayes factor.
 Usually this happens because you have a substantive theoretical reason to prefer one model over the other.
-However, in this case I’m doing it because I want to use a model with more than one predictor as my example!
+However, in this case Iâ€™m doing it because I want to use a model with more than one predictor as my example!

 Having figured out which model you prefer, it can be really useful to call the `regressionBF` function and specifying `whichModels = "top"`.
-You use your “preferred” model as the formula argument, and then the output will show you the Bayes factors that result when you try to drop predictors from this model:
+You use your â€œpreferredâ€ model as the formula argument, and then the output will show you the Bayes factors that result when you try to drop predictors from this model:

 ~~~
 regressionBF(
     formula = myGrump ~ mySleep + babySleep,
     data = parenthood,
     whichModels = "top"